taishi-nammoto/ocr-website/README.md

 Fig. 1: Visualization of the OCR system

 ## Description of “Hawaiian Texts Analyzer” Website
+[Hawaiian Texts Analyzer](https://hawaiian-text-analyser.herokuapp.com/) is deployed based on this repository.
+By uploading an image of Hawaiian article to the website, you can see the results.

 I. The Use

 - By clicking on an upload button, an image selection display pops up.